- Public Works

-Beginning in 2022, all Hopkins residential recycling customers will be eligible to participate in the City’s new curbside organics recycling program.
+As of January 2022, all Hopkins residential recycling customers are eligible to participate in the City’s new curbside organics recycling program.

 The program stems from a Hennepin County requirement for all cities to make organics recycling services available to households with curbside recycling by January 1, 2022.

 Starting in January 2022, residents who have recycling provided by Republic via the City contract will see an additional $5.50 on their utility bills, regardless of whether or not they choose to participate in the curbside organics recycling program.

 Preparing Organics for Recycling